NeotokyoRebuild/neo/README.md

 from a tagged build, copying over the directory is fine.
 If you are developing or tracking git branches, symlinking or just using `-game` is preferred.

-After apply the file copy or symlink to the sourcemods directory, launch/restart Steam and "Neotokyo: Rebuild" should appear.
-To run the game, original [NEOTOKYO](https://store.steampowered.com/app/244630/NEOTOKYO/) have to be installed and NT;RE will try to automatically mount it.
+After applying the file copy or symlink to the sourcemods directory, launch/restart Steam and "Neotokyo: Rebuild" should appear.
+To run the game, the original [NEOTOKYO](https://store.steampowered.com/app/244630/NEOTOKYO/) has to be installed and NT;RE will try to automatically mount it.

-The following examples assumes the default directory, but adjust if needed:
+The following examples assume the default directory, but adjust if needed:

 ### Windows symlink
 ```